abhi-ragh/Digital-Mirage/README.md

-# incepto24-mottapuffs
+# Incepto24-mottapuffs
-Repository of Team mutta puffs as part of Incepto 24 hackathon
+Repository of Team motta puffs as part of Incepto 24 hackathon